Annie Wilkes: Character background

 Sheldon does not know it, but Wilkes has known all along that he has been sneaking around her house.
 This sets off one of the film's most infamous scenes, in which she breaks his ankles with a sledgehammer to stop him from escaping.
-In the book, she chops off his foot with an axe and cauterizes it with a blowtorch and later cuts off one of his thumbs with an electric knife when he complains about a missing letter on his typewriter (neither of these things happen in the film).
+In the book, she chops off his foot with an axe and cauterizes it with a blowtorch and later severs his thumbs with an electric knife when he complains about a missing letter on his typewriter (neither of these things happen in the film).

 In the book, Wilkes murders a Colorado state trooper who sees Sheldon in her house by stabbing him with a wooden cross and running him over with a lawnmower.
 In the film, the local sheriff comes to Wilkes' farm to investigate Sheldon's disappearance.
-Wilkes drugs Sheldon and hides him in her basement before subsequently killing the officer by shooting him in the back with a double-barreled shotgun when he hears Sheldon's cries for help.
+Wilkes drugs Sheldon and hides him in her basement before subsequently killing the officer by shooting him in the back with a double-barrelled shotgun when he hears Sheldon's cries for help.

 Wilkes then says they should "celebrate" the new novel in a murder–suicide.
 Sheldon pretends to go along with it, telling her he needs a bottle of Dom Pérignon champagne and a cigarette, as per his usual practice after finishing a book.
 He soaks the manuscript with lighter fluid he picked up in the basement and sets it ablaze.
 While Wilkes tries to put the fire out, Sheldon overpowers her by cracking her over the head with his typewriter and choking her.
 In the film, he chokes her with pages of the burnt novel.
 In the book, he chokes her with blank pages which she believes to be the book; the real novel is hidden from sight and was later published.

 She ultimately dies of a fractured skull; Sheldon is then rescued by police.
 In the book, she fractures her skull when she slips and falls against the mantle of the guest room bed.
 When the police go in to search the bedroom where Wilkes is believed to have died, they find it empty.
-It is later revealed that, despite being mortally wounded, she managed to escape the bedroom and died in her barn with her hands on a chainsaw, which she presumably intended to use on Sheldon.
-In the movie, Sheldon trips her up so she falls and cracks her head on the corner of the typewriter she forced him to use; she recovers from this and attacks him, but he kills her by ramming a metal statue of her pet sow pig – named Misery after his stories – into her head.
+It is later revealed that, despite being mortally wounded, she escaped the bedroom and died in her barn with her hands on a chainsaw, which she presumably intended to use on Sheldon.
+In the movie, Sheldon trips her up so she falls and cracks her head on the corner of the typewriter she forced him to use; she recovers from this and attacks him, but he kills her by ramming a cast iron pig doorstop into her head.